lsst-dm/daf_relation/doc/lsst.daf.relation/iteration.rst

 These differ only in whether the rows are included when written to a nested dict for serialization.
 Both need to be constructed with a `RowIterable`, which may be a custom subclass of that ABC or a concrete `RowCollection` instance backed by an in-memory collection.

-`JoinCondition` or `Predicate` per-engine state is typically a callable that accepts a mapping containing at least all of the required columns (keyed by `ColumnTag`) and returns `bool`, indicating whether the row should be preserved.
+`.JoinCondition` or `.Predicate` per-engine state is typically a callable that accepts a mapping containing at least all of the required columns (keyed by `.ColumnTag`) and returns `bool`, indicating whether the row should be preserved.
 The `PredicateState` and `JoinConditionState` protocols provide a formal definition for these callables.

-Similarly, `OrderByTerm` per-engine state is typically a callable (`OrderByTermState`) that accepts the same kind of mapping and returns a sortable object (note that `operator.itemgetter` can thus be used to create a trivial order-by term that sorts by a single column).
+Similarly, `.OrderByTerm` per-engine state is typically a callable (`OrderByTermState`) that accepts the same kind of mapping and returns a sortable object (note that `operator.itemgetter` can thus be used to create a trivial order-by term that sorts by a single column).
 The ascending/descending flip is handled outside the callable.

 Extension points